AbnerSquared/Orikivo.Classic/README.md

 # Plans
 My goal with Orikivo.Classic is to retain the same structure as it once had, while improving and organizing the entire code structure.
+> Note: This may be held off until Orikivo's current library is complete.

 ## Checklist
 - Place all empty classes into a file called `EMPTY_CLASSES.txt`, which only lists out all empty classes.